 Seaming.
 Some people love it (ME!), some people hate it.
-I truly believe that properly seaming a finished piece of knitting makes the difference between "hand made" and "home made."
+I truly believe that properly seaming a finished piece of knitting makes the difference between “hand made” and “home made.”
 I also believe that once you know how, seaming is actually quite easy and rewarding.
-Seaming also adds a multitude of benefits to your knitting - it provides structure at important locations on a garment, such as the side seams and armhole.
+Seaming also adds a multitude of benefits to your knitting – it provides structure at important locations on a garment, such as the side seams and armhole.
 Knitting garments in pieces and then seaming also enables you to do modifications on individual pieces rather than the whole garment at once.
-I could go on, but the fact that a lot of our garment patterns, including Fable, Hawthorn, Fiddlehead, Perrin, Fargo, and Emerson (just to name a few!) all utilizing seaming in some way is a pretty good indication of how we feel about it.
+I could go on, but the fact that a lot of our garment patterns all utilize seaming in some way is a pretty good indication of how we feel about it.

 • Your blocked knitting

 • darning needle

 • yarn appx 3 times the length of your seam.

 STEP 1 / Thread your seaming yarn onto a darning needle.
 I always seam with a separate piece of yarn.
 To determine the correct length, I cut a piece about double the length I am seaming.

 To begin, place the darning needle from front to back in the open space between the 1st and 2nd stitch on the first row of your knitting.
 I like to start on the piece that will sit on the right.